 With Ayanza you can share your ideas and progress regularly using Rhythms.
 That is why Ayanza is a full package management tool that is very helpful for identifying issues in work or in professional relationships.

 But what exactly are rhythms?
 Rhythms are a magical part of Ayanza we adore the most, and you will too.
 By keeping your thoughts organized, they are like your own digital diary.
-Prepare for your day in the morning with Daily Standup.
+Since Ayanza is also a daily standup software, it can help you prepare for your day in the morning with Daily Standup.
 Daily standup will wake you up immediately.
 You will figure out what is your priority for the day and sort out your thoughts.
 Weekly vision, as the name suggests, is a place where you can think about your upcoming week and prepare for tasks that you want to get done.
 Ayanza gives you a hint with questions such as Where do I stand right now?
 What positive changes would I like to achieve this week?

 With Gratitude rhythm, you can express appreciation to your colleagues and what you cherish about them.
 This builds stronger and better relationships in your team.
 People love a friendly work environment.
 We all wish our effort to be recognized.
 What's more, team members that feel valued have more loyalty to the company.
 This can all be achieved with a Gratitude rhythm in Ayanza.